 Every year, millions of us visit America’s great natural treasures.
 We hike at Acadia, camp in the Great Smoky Mountains, fish in the shadow of the Tetons—and yet we know nothing about the individuals who helped protect these national parks for posterity.
 The tradition of wildlands philanthropy may be little known but has profoundly affected the American experience.

-Please join us on Thursday October 10th from 7:00 to 8:30 pm as Tom Butler, author of Wildlands Philanthropy: The Great American Tradition shares the fascinating stories of people who used their time and treasure to conserve the landscapes they loved, across the continent and around the world.
+Please join us on Thursday October 10th from 7:00 to 8:30 pm as Tom Butler, author of Wildlands Philanthropy: The Great American Tradition, shares fascinating, little-known stories of the men and women who went above and beyond to conserve the landscapes they loved – across the continent and around the world.
+Now more than ever, when support for parks and conservation is under stress, these stories remind us of the power of individuals to protect the wild places we cherish.

 Tom Butler is a Senior Fellow at Northeast Wilderness Trust and the former longtime editor of Wild Earth journal.
 His books include Wildlands Philanthropy: The Great American Tradition, Protecting the Wild, and On Beauty.